osalvador/ReplicaDB/README.md

 ReplicaDB is open source tool for database replication designed for efficiently transferring bulk data between relational and NoSQL databases.

 ReplicaDB helps offload certain tasks, such as ETL or ELT processing, for efficient execution at a much lower cost.
-Actualy, ReplicaDB  works with Oracle, Postgres, SQL Server, Denodo, CSV and Kafka.
+Actualy, ReplicaDB  works with Oracle, Postgres, SQL Server, Denodo, CSV on local files or on Amazon S3 and Kafka.

 ReplicaDB is **Cross Platform**; you can replicate data across different platforms, with compatibility for many databases.
 You can use **Parallel data transfer** for faster performance and optimal system utilization.